 You can see some of Kate Malone’s sketchbooks online.
 They show how Malone looks at objects carefully, studying their shapes and forms, then draws her designs to work out her ideas.
 The sketchbooks include lots of rough sketches and swatches, or samples, of colours, textures and other inspiration for her artworks.
 Looking at her drawings, you can easily see which natural forms she has been inspired by.

 If you want to try making your own work in clay, it is a wonderful material to work with!
 Here are the materials I recommend for you to make ceramic artwork like Kate Malone.
 I generally suggest paying for quality products which will last longer and give you a better finish, particularly with clay sculpting tools or glazes.
+The wall mounted clay extruder has been an absolute life-saver for my department – such a fantastic investment!
 Remember, you will need to fire your work in a kiln, check local pottery classes or schools if you need one.

 What do you think of Kate Malone’s artwork?
 How could you describe it?
 What themes can you see in the artworks?
 Let me know in the comments!